What can I do with a Middle East Studies degree?

 Students with a degree in Middle East Studies are prepared to work for a variety of employers dealing with the region.
 They are specially equipped to work as cultural liaisons and analysts of Middle Eastern events.

 Go from generalist to expert.
-Here are some of the actual combinations pursued by current students:
+Here are some combinations pursued by current students:

 Religion + Middle East Studies

 Linguistics + Middle East Studies

 International Relations + Middle East Studies

 Environmental Studies + Middle East Studies

 Public Policy + Middle East Studies

 These are only a few of the possibilities.
 Expertise in the Middle East can be usefully applied in any professional field, from engineering to medicine to journalism to education.
 Employers know and understand the value of expertise in this critical region.

 A degree in Middle East Studies is an indispensable asset in preparation for graduate studies focused on the region in any field.

 Advanced ability in Arabic, Hebrew, or Persian can open many doors.
 Ability in more than one will certainly attract the attention of employers and PhD admissions committees.